What Is the Difference Between .CER and .CRT Files?

 6. Reasons to Convert a Certificate to Another

-What Is a CER File?
+What is a CER File?

 The CER file extensions usually indicate that the file is in a binary format.
 However, it can also be in a base64 format.
 You’ll often find these extensions used interchangeably with CRT files, leading to some confusion.
 While CER and CRT files essentially serve the same purpose, they differ in the way they’re encoded.